HomeFeaturesCompareDocsGitHub

 • Memories persist across sessions, restarts, and context window resets

-• Retrieval uses 5 signals weighted by detected intent — not just cosine similarity
+• Retrieval uses 5 signals weighted by detected intent

 • Knowledge grows through auto-linking, graph expansion, and cross-agent corroboration

-• Agents collaborate through a real-time memory mesh with pub/sub broadcasting
+• Agents collaborate through a real-time memory mesh with pub/sub

 5 Lines to Cognitive Memory